BRiDGEIris/genomicAPI/examples/data/Readme.md

 Content
 =======

-patientvariable.csv

-CSV file with 3 columns: patientID, variantID, qual (metric to measure the quality of the variant)
+**patientvariablequal.csv** : CSV file with 3 columns: patientID, variantID, qual (metric to measure the quality of the variant)

 Adding new table
 =================